 In the case of tower sites, the tower owner is the one who has the right to lease space on the tower.
 The tower owners actively market the tower to get other tenants.
 Unless your lease specifically states that you will get a share of the revenue from other wireless users on the tower, it is very unlikely that you would ever receive another dime because the lease buyout company is “marketing” your tower.
 Some of the lease buyout companies provide nice projections showing how much revenue the landowner is likely to receive because of their marketing of the tower.
 We have reviewed these projections for our clients and they are laughable.
-In fact, we have asked the lease buyout companies how many employees they have on staff whose sole job is marketing their acquired sites to add other wireless carriers and we have yet to find that any lease buyout company has a single person dedicated to marketing your tower.
+In fact, we have asked the lease buyout companies how many employees they have on staff whose sole job is to market their acquired sites to add other wireless carriers; we have yet to find that any lease buyout company has a single person dedicated to marketing your tower.
 The buyout companies make these offers because they have found that people are uninformed enough to believe them.
 Landowners are often enticed to sell a lease for less than what they should because of the possibility of future revenue.

 In either case, we recommend that you don’t enter into any lease buyout agreement that offers to share revenue at your site.